 More information is included under the topic Early Newark Notables in all our PDF Extended History products.

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Newark surname or a spelling variation of the name include:

-Newark Settlers in the United States in the 17th Century
+Newark Settlers in United States in the 17th Century

-Newark Settlers in the United States in the 18th Century
+Newark Settlers in United States in the 18th Century

 The Newark Family Crest was acquired from the Houseofnames.com archives.
 The Newark Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.